DmitryHaswell/SRE_Cloud_Computing_AWS/README.md

 # SRE intro
 ## User journey
+- The set of steps that a user must take to complete a task
 ### User experience
+- How statisfied the user is after carrying out the user journey
 #### Cloud computing with AWS
 ##### AWS services
 - Creating github repo to push the markdown